-- Meeting conditions of IPC Licence. - Stabilisation or reduction in water quality parameters of water discharging from the site (e.g. suspended solids). - Reducing pressure on receiving waterbodies that have been classified as At Risk from peatlands and from peat extraction, via stabilization or improving water-quality from this bog, and therefore, reducing pressures. - Optimising hydrological conditions for climate action benefits as part of PCAS. - Optimising hydrological conditions for the development of reed swamp and fen on shallow more alkaline peat and other subsoils, or embryonic Sphagnum-rich vegetation communities on deep residual peat, where present. - Supporting expected future land-uses. - The main goal and outcome of this plan is the successful rehabilitation (environmental stabilisation) of peatlands used for industrial peat production at the bog in a manner that is acceptable to both external stakeholders and to Bord na Móna and which optimise climate action and other ecosystem service benefits.
+- Meeting conditions of IPC Licence. - Stabilisation or reduction in water quality parameters of water discharging from the site (e.g. suspended solids). - Reducing pressure on receiving waterbodies that have been classified as At Risk from peatlands and from peat extraction, via stabilization or improving water-quality from this bog, and therefore, reducing pressures. - Optimising hydrological conditions for climate action benefits as part of PCAS. - Optimising hydrological conditions for the development of Sphagnum-rich regenerating wet deep peat vegetation communities on deep peat, or reed swamp and fen on shallow more alkaline peat and other subsoils, where present. - Optimising hydrological conditions for the development of active raised bog on extant high bog. - Optimising hydrological conditions for the protection of exposed archaeological structures, their retention in situ and preservation into the future. - Supporting expected future land-uses. - The main goal and outcome of this plan is the successful rehabilitation (environmental stabilisation) of peatlands used for industrial peat production at the bog in a manner that is acceptable to both external stakeholders and to Bord na Móna and which optimise climate action and other ecosystem service benefits.